Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- Corby's below-road-level position channels runoff from the road and surrounding ground onto the rock face, meaning it receives more moisture than rainfall alone would suggest — this is especially problematic after the repeated showers of the past week.
+- Corby's below-road-level position channels runoff from the road and surrounding ground onto the rock face, meaning it receives more water than open-air rainfall totals suggest.

-- The crag's notably friable and porous sandstone develops 'scrittle' (loose grit) on holds after rain, which persists even when the surface looks dry and requires a prolonged dry, windy spell to clear — this has not occurred recently.
+- The crag is noted for developing 'scrittle' — loose grit on holds — after wet periods, which persists even when the surface appears dry and requires a prolonged dry spell to clear.

 Warnings